TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 You need to declare your targets, but once you do, you can get the dom-element by using `this.nameTarget`.
 If you have need multiple targets of the same kind, you can get an array of dom-elements with `this.nameTargets`.
-If you need to make your controllers to be smart about targets, you can also ask whether certain targets are available in the html with `this.hasNameTarget`.
+If you need to make your controllers to be smart about targets, you can also ask whether certain targets are available in the HTML with `this.hasNameTarget`.

 ### Keeping state